IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 # Acknowledgments {#acknowledgements}

-Zaheduzzaman Sarker was a co-author of RFC 8298 the previous version of scream which this document was based on.
+Zaheduzzaman Sarker is co-author of RFC 8298, the previous version of SCReAM.

 We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Per Kjellander, Björn Terelius.

 # Changes in the draft versions

+## Working group draft submissions

+### Draft version -00

+* Same contents as individual draft -07

+### Changes in Draft version -01

+* Additional conditional loss threshold added as optional to increase robustness against non-congestion related (e.g link layer) losses.

+* Added note about method to detect the extistence of rate policers and to reduce packet losses when rate policers are applied in network nodes.

+* Added rate policer remediation algorithm.

+## Individual drafts submissions

-## Changes in draft version -02
+### Changes in draft version -02

 Algorithm changes in draft version -02 were: